 COSH takes number of maneuvers into account when designing new skills, and reverse-engineering existing ones – a lot of fancy tricks means a harder skill.

 Note that it’s not clear how many maneuvers belong to existing skills, even going by a simple “if it’s mentioned, count it” method.
-COSH attempts to count the maneuvers Martial Arts 2E gives existing skills, using two simple ground rules: a) discount cinematic maneuvers; and b) add two maneuvers the book forgot: Weapon Strike and Weapon Parry, the armed equivalents of Hand Strike and Hand Parry.
+COSH attempts to count the maneuvers Martial Arts 2E gives existing skills, using two simple ground rules: a) ignore cinematic maneuvers; and b) add two maneuvers the book forgot: Weapon Strike and Weapon Parry, the armed equivalents of Hand Strike and Hand Parry.

 Doing that turns up roughly 28-30 maneuvers for Karate, 20 for Brawling, 15 for Fencing, 12 for Judo, 8 for Boxing, 7 for Wrestling, and 9 for the typical weapon.
 Your counts may vary, but those are the numbers this text will go with.